jaegow/rosk/README.md

 ##### Opinionated Manifesto
 ###### most optimized && most understandable && most efficient
+* lean on existing libs instead of writting your own implementation
+  * promotes familiarity amoung other developers
+  * faster learning curve with proven tool
+  * community driven development rounds the rough edges of personal implementation
+  * attempt to only write your own when other libs fail to provide
+* define your personal structure first !!!
+  * why do you have this structure
 * standards || rules
   * easily digestible code
   * descriptive & verbose over less lines